Ace1928/glyph_forge/CODE_OF_CONDUCT.md

-# ⚡ ASCII FORGE CODE OF CONDUCT ⚡
+# ⚡ GLYPH FORGE CODE OF CONDUCT ⚡

 > *"Structure in community mirrors structure in code—both require precision and purpose."*